Chapter 1 Introductory Statistics in R

 ## Columns: 5

-A key feature of the tidyverse is the pipe command, %>%.
-As an example, consider the case of extracting students with a GPA greater than 3.9:
+As an example of some basic data processing, consider the case of extracting students with a GPA greater than 3.9:

-• Take the data frame uadata (read in above) and pipe it (send it) to a function that will filter
+• Take the data.frame uadata (from above) and pipe it (send it) to a function (or action), in this case the filter function.

 • Then filter it based on some criteria, say gpa.endyr1 > 3.9.